Professional and Artist Colored Pencils

-A unique offering by Koh-i-noor, these colored pencils contain new outside wood body and instead the entire diameter is usable pigmented lead.
-The lead is injected with special oils so as to allow dense, lively strokes strokes of color to come off when applied to paper.
+A unique offering by Koh-i-noor, these colored pencils contain new outside wood body and instead, the entire diameter is usable pigmented lead.
+The lead is injected with special oils so as to allow dense, lively strokes of color to come off when applied to paper.
 The large 7.6mm diameter lead tip means that you can produce a lot of color with these and cover a lot of area.
 However, not having the wood outer layer does mean these aren’t quite as strong as conventional pencils.
 Packs come in 12 to 24.

 Pros: Well-controlled color intensity, can lay down a lot of color, decent price